Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Larceny/Scoundrel/e3 - Debonair of Greatest Caper.md

 ---
 content: charm
 cost: ~
-type: Permanent
 duration: Permanent
 essence: 3
 name: Debonair of Greatest Caper
+rating: 4
+requires:
+- Heart of Phantom Thief
 shortDescription: Create your own nemesis/love interest via crime
-rating: 4
-requires: [Heart of Phantom Thief]
 splat: Second Sunrise
+tags:
+- Social
 trait: Larceny
 tree: Scoundrel
-tags:
-  - Social
+type: Permanent
 ---

 The mere presence of the prince of people's hearts drives people to want.
 All succumbs to a baser desire, and the want for more.